XackiGiFF/MPEPerms/README.md

 $group = $this->pp->getGroup($groupName);
 $this->pp->getUserDataMgr()->setGroup(IPlayer $player, Group $group, $WorldName, $time = -1);

-And all stock api function, as in PurePerms
 ```
+And all metods is from stock api function, as in PurePerms.
+Watch all metods in main class or in XackiGiFF\MPEPerms\api\GroupSystem\GroupAPI;

 # Config